docker/labs/windows/windows-containers/WindowsContainers.md

 docker push <docker-id>/windows-test-image
 ```

-Images stored on Docker Cloud available in the web interface and public images can be pulled by other Docker users.
+Images stored on Docker Cloud are available in the web interface and public images can be pulled by other Docker users.

 ### Next Steps
 Continue to Step 3: [Multi-Container Applications](MultiContainerApp.md "Multi-Container Applications")